creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-vae.md

 ![](/collections/images/vae/decoder_illustration.jpg)

->>In the rest of this tutorial, we will see how the vae formalism allows to optimize these two tasks through the theory of variational inference.
+>>In the rest of this tutorial, we will see how the VAE formalism allows to optimize these two tasks through the theory of variational inference.

 &nbsp;